vandanadevatkal22/M1_Marksheet_Generator_System_Uti/1_Requirements/README.md

     * Reduce the time consumption
     * Automate the calculation process
     * Reduce the cost as less people are involed in this system

+# HIGH LEVEL REQUIREMENTS

+* High level:
+    * It should be password protected
+    * System should be quick
+    * Automatic calculations

+* LOW LEVEL:
+    * Numeric password should be provided by the user
+    * Grades are calculated according to the rule provided